jgaa/stbl/README.md

 - updated: The time the article or series was updated.
 - updatedate: Updated date, including the "Updated label - defined in template updatedate.html)
 - url: The relative url to the article or series

-- content: The content of an article.
-- author: The author(s) of an article
-- authors: Alias for author
-- list-articles: A list of articles to be placed in a series cover-page or frontpage.
-Only available when rendering these special pages.

 ## Command line